-

 Employer responsibilities

 The chief executive of statutory Crown entities should employ all other staff of an entity on behalf of the board and would then be responsible for directing their work.
-Boards need to delegate the appropriate level of authority to the chief executive to manage all operational matters (see the chapter on Delegations).
+Boards need to delegate the appropriate level of authority to the chief executive to manage all operational matters (see the section on Delegations).
 The board has overall responsibility for the entity meeting its employment obligations.

 Good employer

-- good and safe working conditions;
+- good and safe working conditions

-- an equal opportunities programme;
+- an equal employment opportunities programme

 - recognition of the aims and aspirations of Māori, and of the employment requirements of Māori, women and people with disabilities.